MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 6. Do **NOT** close your PowerShell window.
 Leave the Windows PowerShell window open but minimize it for now.
 Remain logged into LON-CL1 and keep your Edge browser open.

-### Task 7 - Configure your lab tenant
+### Task 7 - Run a PowerShell script to create and publish a sensitivity label

 In this task, you will run a lab setup script that creates a sensitivity label and sensitivity label policy for future use in this lab series.
-This initial step is crucial, as sensitivity labels and policies require at least 24 hours to propagate through M365.
+This initial step is crucial, as sensitivity labels and policies require at least 24 hours to propagate through Microsoft 365.
+The lab to create sensitivity labels is performed on the last day of class.
+It basically consists of two parts: 1) Creating and publishing a label, and 2) Testing the published label.
+The problem is that once you publish a label, it takes 24 hours to propagate through Microsoft 365.
+As such, you won't be able to test the label that you create and publish on the last day of class.

+To address this timing issue, you will run a PowerShell script in this task that creates and publishes a sensitivity label.
+By the time you get to the last day of class, this label will have propagated through the system, and you'll be able to test it.
+In the sensitivity label lab that you perform on the last day of class, you will still create a label, just one with a different name.
+In doing so, yo will still gain the experience of creating and publishing a label using the Microsoft 365 UI.
+However, when you perform the tasks to test the sensitivity label, you will test the label that you created and published using the script that you run in this task.

 1. On **LON-CL1**, select the **File Explorer** icon from the Windows taskbar.